stnolting/neorv32-setups/cologne_chip/GateMateA1-EVB/README.md

 Download and unpack the [Cologne Chip toolchain](https://www.colognechip.com/programmable-logic/gatemate/gatemate-download) to some system folder.
 Adjust the Makefile's `CCTOOLS` variable to point to the `bin` folder inside the installation folder.

+> [!WARNING]
+> The GHDL-Yosys plugin of the toolchain seems to have some _hardcoded_ relative paths.
+I had to copy the toolchain's `bin` folder right into the root directory of `neorv32-setups`.
+Otherwise, (Yosys+)GHDL cannot find the built-in IEEE libraries.

 To generate the bitstream just run the `all` target.
 In case you need some help, run the `help` target.
 This will also show the current Makefile configuration.